 It is because of our continual efforts as a resilient government that we have been able to sustain our services.
 Even before the pandemic, we began preparing for this eventuality and other shocks and stresses that could impact our community.
 We already had the relationships, the plans, the resources ready to be able to respond to the emergencies.
 Our employees have learned to think differently: to identify the reasons for and the immediate impact of a shock and to anticipate the ongoing consequent stresses so that we can prepare for those as well.
 Our quick response without question saved lives.
 Our ongoing efforts have also kept our community safer and healthier - physically and economically - than if we had not been as prepared.
+Last year, our budget summary began with a quote from Ban Ki-moon, former Secretary General of the United Nations, "We must connect the dots between climate change, water scarcity, energy shortages, global health, food security and...empowerment.
+Solutions for one problem must be solutions for all."
+This now seems especially prescient.

 All of this has impacted our budget in ways we could never have imagined nor predicted.
 Along with other extraordinary occurrences in our community, our country and our world, the pandemic of 2020 will be remembered as an event that changed the way we think about the delivery of service and the predictability of revenues.
-Even after receiving several months of actual revenue receipts affected by the pandemic, we do not know for sure how to project coming months' receipts.
-Many people are working remotely and while we have allowed for business reopening, it comes with certain capacity restrictions and some businesses remain closed.
+Even after receiving the first month of actual revenue receipts affected by the pandemic, we do not know for sure how to project coming months' receipts.
+Many people are working remotely and while we have allowed for business reopening, it comes with capacity restrictions and so many businesses remain closed.
 All of this has changed the delivery of County services: commutes and transit use have changed, emergency call volumes and jail populations have gone down, even water and sewer and solid waste collection services have changed because people are in their homes, instead of at work.
-Whether these changes become the "new normal" is yet to be determined, but future planning for County services will be able to use what we have learned through this experience.
+Determining the resources we will need and the resources we will have available has been a big challenge this year.

 In developing this year's budget, we set three main goals: (1) avoid layoffs; (2) maintain critical services; and (3) support the community's economic recovery.
+To avoid layoffs, we will be suspending most hiring.
+I know I can count on County employees to step up and take on the additional load in order to maintain vital services for our community.
 This budget keeps service levels at status quo - funding targeted service increases that result from the completion or acquisition of new facilities, enhance public safety, are supported by dedicated funding or were already approved in the current year, prior to the pandemic.
-Saving jobs, ensuring the continuity of services and investing in our community through partnerships with stakeholders focused on business development and job training will lead us to our "new normal," more resilient than ever.
+Saving jobs, ensuring the continuity of services and investing in our community through partnerships with stakeholders focused on business development and job training will lead us to our New Normal, more resilient than ever.

-Working with the Greater Miami Convention and Visitors Bureau, the Beacon Council and the community Chambers of Commerce, we will continue to do all we can to shore up our economy.
+Working with the Greater Miami Convention and Visitors Bureau, the Beacon Council and the community Chambers of Commerce, we will do all we can to shore up our economy.
 Investments in job creation, small business sustainability and training will be so important in the coming months.
 In addition, making sure that our community is still a place where people want to live, work and play is vital to our future.